J-Sarnoff/BoundIntervals.jl/README.md

 # BoundIntervals.jl
-Extended Real Intervals with bounds that are Open, Closed or Mixed
+####Extended Real Intervals with bounds that are Open, Closed or Mixed

 __This software is scaffolding for experimentation with intervals and for development of types that value intervals.
-Please let me know of things not present, not clear, not ok, not easy to use.__
+Please let me know of things not present, not clear, not ok, not easy to use.__  (∞ handling soon)

 Some types of values do not support rounding (Rational{Int64}, for example).
 Others do, e.g. Float64.